 - Tickets can be purchased at the gate or in advance online.
 For ticket prices, click here.

 - Credit cards can be used to buy tickets and some vendors may accept them, but we suggest bringing cash for most purchases (including food).

 - Pets are not permitted with the exception of service animals.

 - For the most part, the fairgrounds are handicap accessible.
-The area in the back with the food court may be harder to traverse because it’s a grassy area.
-ADA parking is located in the East Parking lot.
+ADA parking is located near the entrance gate.